 Written by: Keith Glaznap, Certified Arborist WI-0678A

 When should my ash tree be treated?
 This question is one of the most common that we hear.
 It sounds so simple and yet it is actually a very complicated question.
-There are many variables affecting it and the answer can quickly become entangled in a web of more questions.
+There are many variables affecting the timing of treating ash trees and the answer can quickly become entangled in a web of more questions.

-Some of the basic variables that we must consider are the time of year, temperature, and soil moisture.
+Some of the basic variables that we must consider for emerald ash borer treatment are the time of year, temperature, and soil moisture.
 Then there are more complicated variables that can lead to confusion among the general public.
-Some examples would include the different treatment methods available, the products available, and whether or not your ash tree has been treated before.
-Others could include the literally thousands of different articles on the internet, the yearly evolution of the research, and the growing number of different companies that offer EAB treatment programs.
+Some examples would include the different emerald ash borer treatment methods available, the products available, and whether or not your ash tree has been treated before.
+Others could include the literally thousands of different articles on the internet regarding treating ash trees, the yearly evolution of the research, and the growing number of different companies that offer EAB treatment programs.

 As a Wachtel Tree Science client you can take comfort in knowing that all of our treatment programs are modeled after the most recent research available.
 This research reveals what the best products are, what the best treatment methods are, and what time of year these products are most effective.

 We treat our client’s ash trees using a trunk injection containing Emamectin Benzoate.
 This emerald ash borer treatment process usually begins in late June or early July depending on the weather.
 According to university research, most EAB larvae begin actively feeding in ash trees around mid-July in this part of the country.
 This means that our treatment timing coincides with the time frame that most EAB larvae are actively feeding on ash trees.